 Intro to Yuca Recipes to Try at Home

 When vacationing in Costa Rica’s scenic, rural countryside, visitors should have opportunities to stop at local farms producing a wide variety of crops.
 All around Blue River Resort and Hot Springs the Ticos are involved in agriculture, growing a wide variety of crops including Yuca on farms.
 The Resort’s ‘Tour Desk’ will arrange visits and guided hikes for guests.
-Ask someone to show you; sample what delicious Yuca dishes are; and remember to ask for their recipes.
+For example, when on one of the Eco-adventure tours, like the Zip Lining and Tarzan Swing tour, ask someone to show you yuca growing and to sample what delicious Yuca dishes are; and remember to ask for their recipes.
 On arrival back-home, a trip to the supermarket will be all it takes to relive the memories.
 Follow the recipes in that section of the Blog.
 Stop in a neighborhood Soda and enjoy this and other native cuisine and refreshing beverages, prices are very affordable.
 Larger plantations offer scheduled tours of their properties; the Resort’s Tour Desk will arrange to get you there.
 Check with your ‘Customs’ authority before heading for Costa Rica.
 Familiarize yourself with their ‘rules’ on importing agricultural produce.

 Next installment – Yuca Recipes